Wedding Catering Cost in Bangalore: Per-Plate & Buffet Pricing

 | Sushi / Japanese Counter | ₹25,000 – ₹40,000 | ₹200-400/plate |

 The practical rule: Two to three live counters is the sweet spot for most Bangalore weddings.
 More than four creates long queues and logistical chaos.
 Choose counters that complement your main buffet rather than duplicating it — if your buffet already has South Indian items, a dosa counter is redundant, but a pasta station adds variety.
+The visual presentation of your food stations also interacts with your overall decor — our wedding decor cost guide for Bangalore covers how to coordinate dining area aesthetics with your decorator.

 For a 400-guest wedding, adding two popular live counters (chaat + BBQ) to your buffet adds approximately ₹35,000 – ₹60,000 in setup costs plus ₹92,000 – ₹1,80,000 in per-plate ingredient costs, for a total add-on of ₹1,27,000 – ₹2,40,000.

-Tasting Sessions and Booking
+How Do Tasting Sessions and Booking Work?

 The Tasting Process